Thailand

 Bedeutung/Ursprung des Wappens: Meaning/Origin of the Coat of Arms:

 Das Staatswappen von Thailand wurde von König Rama VI. bei seiner Thronbesteigung 1910 eingeführt.
 Es zeigt einen stilisierten Garuda, den mythischen Reitvogel Vishnus, des Gottes der Tapferkeit.
 Der Garuda gilt als Beschützer vor allen Giften und anderen schädlichen Einflüssen.
-Die königliche Standarte zeigt einen roten Garuda auf gelbem Grund, und wurde ebenfalls 1910 eingeführt.
+Die königliche Standarte zeigt den Garuda auf gelbem Grund, und wurde ebenfalls 1910 eingeführt.
 The coat of arms of Thailand was introduced by King Rama VI. on the occasion of his accession to the throne in 1910.
 It shows a stylized Garuda – the mythical ride-bird of Vishnu – the god of bravery.

 hoch/up